joshansen/umn-marching-band-attendance/README.md

 # University of Minnesota Marching Band Attendance Application

-Attempt to make an attendance application for the marching marching band.
+Attempt to make an attendance application for the University of Minnesota marching band.